dankamongmen/notcurses/USAGE.md

   // chosen for NCBLIT_DEFAULT.
-  ncblitter_e blitter; // glyph set to use (maps input to output cells) uint64_t flags; // bitmask over NCVISUAL_OPTION_*
+  ncblitter_e blitter; // glyph set to use (maps input to output cells) uint64_t flags; // bitmask over NCVISUAL_OPTION_* uint32_t transcolor; // used only if NCVISUAL_OPTION_ADDALPHA is set };
-};

 typedef enum {